mcbloch/mcbloch.github.io/content/cv.md

     uri: https://studentkickoff.be/
     function: Coördinator Development
     description: Responsible for the development and maintenance of the inhouse applications.
-      Work together with a wide variety of teams to organize a huge festival solely by students for students.
+      Working together with a wide variety of teams to organize a huge festival solely by students for students.
       Development focusses on a complex ticketting application managing backstage, vip and artist access.
-      Keeps track of volunteer shifts and expensive material usage.
+      With added modules to keep track of volunteer shifts and (expensive) material usage.
     started: 2020
     ended: 2022
 projects: []